SENKAN!

 28 March 1944:

-Palau.
-The Combined Fleet's flag is "temporarily" moved ashore, as a result of anticipated air raids.
-Admiral Koga initially intends to return to MUSASHI once the attacks are over, but later decides to move his headquarters by plane to Davao in the Philippines.
+At 1430, the Combined Fleet's flag is lowered and "temporarily" moved ashore to avoid an anticipated air raid.
+Admiral Koga's entire 68-strong entourage is transferred to the 30th Base Unit HQ.
+Koga intends to return to MUSASHI once the attack is over, but later decides to move his headquarters by plane to Davao in the Philippines.

 29 March 1944:

-MUSASHI departs Palau after dark to avoid anticipated air raid screened by destroyers and moves towards the north of the island.
-At 1744, she has just cleared the western channel when she is hit in the port bow about 20 feet below the waterline by one of six torpedoes fired by LtCdr John A. Scott in USS TUNNY (SS-282).
-The torpedo punches a hole about 19 feet in diameter in her bow.
-The forward windlass room and the Type O hydrophone compartment flood.
+At 1530, MUSASHI departs Palau to avoid an anticipated air raid and moves towards the north of the island.
+She sails in company of cruisers ATAGO, CHOKAI and TAKAO, escorted by destroyers FUJINAMI, HARUSAME, MICHISHIO and SHIRATSUYU.
+DesDiv 17's HAMAKAZE, ISOKAZE, TANIKAZE and URAKAZE await the force at the entrance to the channel.
+At 1744, she clears the western channel when she is hit in the port bow about 20 feet below the waterline by one of six torpedoes fired by LtCdr John A. Scott's USS TUNNY (SS-282).
+The torpedo punches a hole about 19 feet in diameter; the forward windlass room and the Type 0 hydrophone compartment are flooded.
 There are 18 casualties including seven hydrophone operators killed in the bow.
-MUSASHI ships 3,000-tons of water.
+MUSASHI ships 2,630-tons of water, but is able to clear the area, making 24 knots.

-DesDiv 17's URAKAZE, ISOKAZE counterattack TUNNY unsuccessfully.
+DesDiv 17's URAKAZE, ISOKAZE counterattack TUNNY dropping 38 DCs, but their efforts are unsuccessful.
 Anticipating another air raid, Koga's staff forbids her to return to Palau after being hit.
 As soon as the damaged sections are shored up, MUSASHI departs that night for Kure with DesDiv 4's MICHISHIO, DesDiv 27's SHIRATSUYU and DesDiv 32's FUJINAMI.

 31 March 1944: